Fighter Series: Hyder Amil – Sanabul Skip to content

 We asked Hyder a few more questions.
 His responses are too great to even try to summarize, as we think you should read them for yourselves in their unedited entirety:

-In the Guardian Gym Origins video on youtube (link can be found at the end of this article), you say that you were bullied by others as a kid.
+In the Guardian Gym Origins video on youtube (video below and link at the end of this article), you say that you were bullied by others as a kid.
 How did these rough experiences shape you into the person you are today?

 I remember a time when other kids threw rocks at me when we were still in the Philippines.
 Upon arriving in the States, my sense of otherness didn't fade, and I faced relentless bullying.
 The anger within me, simmering from continuous mistreatment, reached its boiling point.
 I grew tired of being the target, which propelled me to stand up for myself and push back against the bullies.
 In doing so, I discovered a strength and a natural aptitude for defending myself.
 The moment I chose to fight back in the U.S., I experienced an immediate shift in power dynamics.
 This decision to defend myself not only provided a release for my pent-up frustration but also marked the beginning of reclaiming my dignity and self-respect.